Lake Oswego Festival of the Arts

 • YOUNG ARTISTS AT WORK

-Event Profile: Lake Oswego, an attractive arts oriented suburb of Portland, Oregon, is celebrating its 49th annual Festival of the Arts.
+Event Profile: Lake Oswego, an attractive arts oriented suburb of Portland, Oregon, is celebrating its 50th annual Festival of the Arts.
 The Festival, an event created by Lakewood Center for the Arts, is a major regional arts event presenting the creative endeavors of recognized and emerging artists and enjoys an outstanding reputation for bringing special exhibits of quality and diversity to a weekend that is accessible to everyone.
-Attracting some 25,000 visitors during the three days of the event, the Festival includes several art exhibits, food booths, music, and a Craft Faire and in 2012 will feature a special juried and invitational show of photography.
+Attracting some 25,000 visitors during the three days of the event, the Festival includes several art exhibits, food booths, music, and fine art crafts.

 The Festival is held in the Lakewood Center for the Arts in Lake Oswego and George Rogers Park.
+It features multiple art exhibits, music, dance and demonstrations.
 The special exhibit is housed at Lakewood Center.
-Other art exhibits (Open Show, Lake Oswego Chronicle, Artist's Vision and High School Art Exhibit) are located at Lakewood Center.
-The Craft Faire, with more than 120 artists, is located at George Rogers Park across the street from Lakewood Center.
+Other art exhibits (Open Show, Lake Oswego Chronicle, Artist's Vision and High School Art Exhibit) are also located at Lakewood Center.
+Art in the Park (formerly known as the Craft Faire), with more than 120 artists, is located at George Rogers Park across the street from Lakewood Center.

 Click on the below links for further information

-Artists in the Photography: Pinhole to iPhone Exhibit - Lakewood Center for the Arts
+Artists in Spoon: Culinary Inspired Art Exhibit - Lakewood Center for the Arts

 Lake Oswego Rotary Foundation